Confidence Interval Calculator

 Calculating confidence intervals:

 Calculating a confidence interval involves determining the sample mean, X̄, and the population standard deviation, σ, if possible.
 If the population standard deviation cannot be used, then the sample standard deviation, s, can be used when the sample size is greater than 30.
-For sample size greater than 30, the population standard deviation and the sample standard deviation will be similar.
+For a sample size greater than 30, the population standard deviation and the sample standard deviation will be similar.
 Depending on which standard deviation is known, the equation used to calculate the confidence interval differs.
-For the purposes of this calculator, it is assumed that the population standard deviation is known or sample size is larger enough therefore the population standard deviation and sample standard deviation is similar.
+For the purposes of this calculator, it is assumed that the population standard deviation is known or the sample size is larger enough therefore the population standard deviation and sample standard deviation is similar.
 Only the equation for a known standard deviation is shown.

 |X̄ ± Z×||σ|

-Where Z is the Z-value for the chosen confidence level, X̄ is the sample mean, σ is the standard deviation, and n is the sample size.
+where Z is the Z-value for the chosen confidence level, X̄ is the sample mean, σ is the standard deviation, and n is the sample size.
 Assuming the following with a confidence level of 95%: